vinayakaraju46/ROS-for-Apple-Silicon/README.md

-# ROS Noetic Docker Environment on macOS (Silicon)
+# ROS Docker Environment on macOS (Apple Silicon)

-This project sets up a Docker-based virtual environment to run ROS Noetic with support for Gazebo and V-REP/Virtual Robotics Experimentation Platform.
+This project sets up a Docker-based virtual environment to run ROS with support for Gazebo and V-REP/Virtual Robotics Experimentation Platform.
 The setup is tailored for macOS devices with Apple Silicon chips, using a Linux/amd64 base image to ensure compatibility.

 ---